Prem-Anand-R/project-management-dashboard/README.md

 ## 📞 Support

-For support, email support@yourdomain.com or join our Slack channel.
+For support, email premanand484@gmail.com.

 ---

-Made with ❤️ by [Your Name/Company]
+Made with ❤️ by [Prem Anand R/Powersoft]